dambu07/chatter/README.md

-# Chatter, an interactive news podcast
+# Alleby, an interactive news podcast

 This example Next.js app showcases the web search capabilities of Hume's Empathic Voice Interface.